-- New Parks and Significant Enhancements The park at Canal, Varick & Laight is a new park at a site in TriBeca which is currently broken asphalt and cobbles.
-The Battery Bosque is a newly designed portion of an existing park with plans to include an ornamental garden, evening lighting, and a fountain.
+- New Parks and Significant Enhancements The Battery Bosque is a newly designed portion of an existing park with plans to include an ornamental garden, evening lighting, and a fountain.
 The Bosque will complement other improvements in Battery Park such as the renovation of historic Castle Clinton, a project being coordinated and partially funded by the Battery Conservancy, a not-for-profit organization which raises money and implements improvements in the park.
 The Coenties Slip project is planned to create a permanent public space from existing temporary space in unused roadbed.
 Wall Street Triangle is planned to be significantly greened with planting beds, flowering trees, and an expanded sidewalk.
 The Brooklyn Bridge Plaza and Drumgoole Plaza projects are planned to remove parking spaces and replace traffic barriers to expand and improve the public space. - Major Rehabilitations The Central Lawn of Washington Market Park, a major destination in a heavily residential neighborhood, is planned to be reconstructed with new turf and an irrigation system.
-Bowling Green, America's first park, is planned to be completely refurbished.
-Portions of Columbus Park are planned to be reconstructed; new amenities in this heavily used Chinatown park are planned to include benches, game and picnic tables, drinking fountains, and lighting. - Athletic Facilities A number of the projects will enhance athletic facilities: the East River Park project is planned to reconstruct natural ball fields to address the needs of downtown's schools and sports leagues; the Al Smith Playground project is planned to improve upon existing athletic facilities; and the Sarah D. Roosevelt project is planned to include reconstructed fields.
+Bowling Green, America's first park is planned to be completely refurbished.
+Portions of Columbus Park are planned to be reconstructed; new amenities in this heavily used Chinatown Park are planned to include benches, game and picnic tables, drinking fountains, and lighting. - Athletic Facilities A number of the projects will enhance athletic facilities: the East River Park project is planned to reconstruct natural ball fields to address the needs of downtown's schools and sports leagues; the Al Smith Playground project is planned to improve upon existing athletic facilities; and the Sarah D. Roosevelt project is planned to include reconstructed fields.

-LMDC and the Parks Department will select parks based on the following criteria:
+LMDC and the Parks Department selected parks based on the following criteria:

-- Consistent with HUD Eligibility Criteria; - Consistent with New York City Department of Parks and Recreation Lower Manhattan Open Space Vision Plan; - Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; - Consistent with LMDC Public Realm Study, where applicable; - Time frame for completion within one year or show substantial and significant progress within one year; - Location and community served ensures coverage of complete area of Lower Manhattan below Houston Street; and - All projects combined provide a mix of active and passive uses throughout Lower Manhattan.
+- Consistent with HUD Eligibility Criteria; - Consistent with New York City Department of Parks and Recreation Lower Manhattan Open Space Vision Plan; - Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; - Consistent with LMDC Public Realm Study, where applicable;

+- Time frame for completion within one year or show substantial and significant progress within one year; - Location and community served ensures coverage of complete area of Lower Manhattan below Houston Street; and - All projects combined provide a mix of active and passive uses throughout Lower Manhattan.